Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 ## Installation

+:warning: This repository uses [Git LFS][8] to store large files, so if you want to clone the repository, make sure to use `git lfs clone` to download all of the files and set up LFS.

 The preferred method of installation is to use [Anaconda Python][4].
 Download this package, open an Anaconda prompt and then change directory into the package root.
 Now create a conda environment using the following command: